awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-events-rule.md

 ### Notify a Topic in Response to a Log Entry<a name="aws-resource-events-rule--examples--Notify_a_Topic_in_Response_to_a_Log_Entry"></a>

-The following example creates a rule that notifies an Amazon Simple Notification Service topic if an AWS CloudTrail log entry contains a call by the Root user\.
+The following example creates a rule that notifies an Amazon Simple Notification Service topic if an AWS CloudTrail log entry contains a call by the root user\.
 The `EventTopicPolicy ` resource grants Amazon EventBridge permission to notify the associated Amazon SNS topic\.

 #### JSON<a name="aws-resource-events-rule--examples--Notify_a_Topic_in_Response_to_a_Log_Entry--json"></a>